microbus-io/fabric/docs/tech/integrationtesting.md

 ### Testing a Functional Endpoint

-For each endpoint, the testing harness `integration-gen_test.go` defines an equivalent test case which invokes the underlying endpoint and provides asserters on the result.
-In the following example, `Arithmetic` calls `Svc.Arithmetic` behind the scenes and returns a `ArithmeticTestCase` with asserters that are customized for its return values.
+For each endpoint, the testing harness `integration-gen_test.go` defines a corresponding test case which invokes the underlying endpoint and provides asserters on the result.
+In the following example, `Arithmetic` calls `Svc.Arithmetic` behind the scenes and returns an `ArithmeticTestCase` with asserters that are customized for its return values.
 It only takes the developer but a few lines of code to run various test cases against the endpoint.

 ```go
 func TestCalculator_Arithmetic(t *testing.T) {